This game even gave me a perfect, easy thumbnail. Can it get any more perfect?!

 You also have Charms.
 These various collectible upgrades give you extra abilities or boost your stats, such as movement speed or attack power.
 Some of these synergize for extra boosts, which makes experimenting a ton of fun!
 Be warned, though: you only have so many Charm Notches, meaning you can only equip so many at a time.
 You can earn new Notches, but even then, you’ll need to pick your favorites.

 Combat itself is pretty intense!
-You’ll need to do a lot of jumping around and dashing to avoid damage, pogoing off of enemies with your nail with precise timing to survive and dish out attack simultaneously, and do all manner of crazy tactics to win the day.
+You’ll need to do a lot of jumping around and dashing to avoid damage, pogoing off of enemies with your nail with precise timing to survive and dish out attacks simultaneously, and do all manner of crazy tactics to win the day.
 All of this combines to make each encounter incredibly hectic, challenging, and fun as hell!

 Even if it fucking sucks when you lose and have to do the whole damn thing again!!